Tonsillectomy

 How tonsillectomy is performed?

-The procedure is done under a general anesthesia, which means that you will be asleep during the procedure.
-Your mouth will be held open so that your surgeon can see your tonsils, and no cuts will be made in your skin.
-Your surgeon will use special instruments to remove your tonsils before closing the wound with dissolvable stitches.
+The procedure is done under general anaesthesia, which means that you will be asleep during the procedure.
+Your mouth will be held open so that your surgeon can see your tonsils, and no cuts will be made to your skin.
+Your surgeon will use special instruments to remove your tonsils/tonsils stone before closing the wound with dissolvable stitches.

 How long will it take and how long do you stay in the hospital?

-The procedure is carried out 30-45 minutes and you will usually need to stay in hospital for only one night.
+The procedure is carried out in 30-45 minutes, and you will usually need to stay in the hospital for only one night.

 When can you return to work?

-After your tonsils had been removed you will need to rest for at least 10 days and will normally not be able to return to work until the third week.
+After your tonsils have been removed, you will need to rest for at least 10 days and will normally not be able to return to work until the third week.
 Try to keep yourself away from smoky environments and from people with coughs or colds.
 It is advisable NOT to exercise until four weeks after your surgery.

 Recovery after your tonsillectomy